-The dissociative effects of ketamine refer to a disconnection from one's ordinary reality and usual sense of self; including between mind and body.
-During ketamine use, most people experience mild anesthetic, empathogenic, anxiolytic, anti-depressant and, potentially, psychedelic effects.
 Some people have "peak" experiences often described as "mystical", "spiritual", "out-of-body" or involve a sense of ego-dissolution.
+The dissociative effects of ketamine refer to a disconnection from one's ordinary reality and usual sense of self.
+This can involve a sense of disconnection between mind and body, an altered sense of time, space, and or a shift in the qualities and beliefs we hold on to in order to define who, what we are and how we relate to ourselves and others

 These "peak" experiences are more common with higher doses.
-Research links greater dissociative experiences with improved anti-depressant outcomes, suggesting that these states are what offer people an opportunity to catalyze deep, transformative change.
-This may involve positive change in perspective, alleviation of existential fears, and characterological change and growth.
-However, there currently is no consensus on exactly what mechanism of action is responsible for ketamine's effects
+Research links greater dissociative experiences with improved antidepressant outcomes, suggesting that these states are what offer people an opportunity to catalyze deep, transformative change.
+This may involve positive change in perspective, alleviation of existential fears, changes in habits or behaviors, and/or characterological change and growth.
+However, there currently is no consensus on exactly what mechanism of action is responsible for ketamine's effects.

-Administration
+Dosing and Administration

 Ketamine has many routes of administration, each with their own advantages and disadvantages.
 At Bird's Eye Wellness, we use either oral or intramuscular administration.
-Route is an important consideration because different formulations of the medicine have varying degrees of bioavailability, which impacts the onset/effect/duration of action of a given dose.
-What works best for you will be part of a shared decision-making process in the creation of your treatment plan at the beginning of treatment.
+Other forms of administration, which may be available at other clinics, include intranasal and intravenous.
+Route is an important consideration because different formulations of the medicine have varying degrees of bioavailability.
+This impacts the onset/effect/duration of action of a given dose.
+What works best for you, your condition and your goals for treatment will be part of a shared decision-making process during the creation of your treatment plan, which will occur at the beginning of treatment.

-- Oral either a dissolving tablet or a liquid solution; offers a more gradual onset and can be a lower-dose strategy to gain comfort and familiarity with the medicines effect and how to navigate them. - Intramuscular (IM) given in either the arm or the hip/buttocks; very high bioavailability and offers a rapid onset and generally a more dissociative experience.
+- Oral/sublingual either a dissolving lozenge or a liquid solution; offers a more gradual onset and can be a lower-dose strategy to gain comfort and familiarity with the medicines effect and how to navigate them.
+This may be beneficial for an individual who is psychedelic naive, has significant anxiety entering into the experience, or has a history of trauma.
+Lower-doses can also be utilized to engage in psycholytic treatment, meaning advantage is taken of the empathogenic effects of the ketamine to deepen psychotherapy work. - Intramuscular (IM) an injection given in either the arm or the hip/buttocks; very high bioavailability and dosage control.
+It offers a rapid onset and generally a more dissociative experience with greater likelihood of "peak" psychedelic effects.
 For this administration, no clothing needs to be removed, simply a raised sleeve or a lowered waistband.

 It is important to note that each individual is different and can respond to the medication in a nuanced manner.
 Dissociation can be experienced at any dose, with any type of administration.
 We will most often start with an oral dose to gradually familiarize participants with the medicine, and how to navigate its effects.
+If the desired depth and effects of the medicine are not achieved with the oral dose, IM administration may be considered.